datacentricdesign/iob22/assignments/02-vending-machine/step1.md

 ## Task 1.2: Write the Python code

 The next step is to write the Python code for each comment.
-Do not hesitate to revisit the first code assignment if you forgot about the Python syntax.
+Do not hesitate to revisit the first assignment if you forgot about the Python syntax.

 ## Task 1.3: Execute the code